 - Listed below are several websites that post mission opportunities.
 Due to liability issues and concern for your well-being, your mission location must meet our specific guidelines.
 If not listed below, please contact us to see if it will qualify:

 What do I do when I find a place I want to serve?

 - Go to the application process link and follow those instructions.

 How much does it cost to be a Student Missionary?

-- Each student missionary is required to raise $3,200 if their call is through the GC.
-Other organizations, like AFM, are more expensive.
+- Each student missionary is required to raise $3,200 for most calls through the GC.
+Some GC calls that come from organizations with special needs, other organizations, like AFM, and REACH are more expensive.
 We can give you more specific details in Campus Ministries.

 What kind of training is involved with potential SMs and TFs?

 - Yes, every SM is required to go through orientation.
 There are two options for completing this.
 1.)
 Union offers an SM Orientation class second semester or 2.)
 Online course through www.hesaidgo.net.